CarolineDelva/Suicide_Rates_Overview_Team_Project/README.md

 - Sex: Male - Female.
 - Age: 5-14 years, 15-24 years, 25-34 years, 35-54 years, 55-74 years, 75+ years.
 - GDP per Capita: The measurement for a country's standard of living for each individual based on its economy and its population.
-- GDP per Year The measurement of a countryís economic production every year.
+- GDP per Year The measurement of a country‚Äôs economic production every year.
 - Generation Z, Millenials, G.I., X, Silent, Boomers.
-- Human Development Index (HDI): The overall measurement of a countryís standard of living that accounts for litteracy, gdp and life expectency.
+- Human Development Index (HDI): The overall measurement of a country‚Äôs standard of living that accounts for litteracy, gdp and life expectency.
 - Population: The number of people who reside in a country every year.
 - Continents: Africa, Asia, Australia, Europe, North American and South America.
 Antarctica was not included in this study.